Deposed Queen Shin: As queen

-Later life
+Husband's deposition and later life

 When the Jungjong coup happened in 1506, King Yeonsan was demoted to a prince and sent into exile on Ganghwa Island.
 This led Queen Shin to lose her status as queen consort and she became known simply as a princess consort.
 Her sons were sentenced to death by poisoning immediately following the coup.
 The new king, Jungjong, was reluctant to enforce such punishment from court officials.

 After she was deposed, Jungjong treated Queen Shin generously.
 Her servants did not leave her because of her good character.

 Before dying that same year, the former king stated "I miss my wife, Lady Shin" (아내 신씨가 보고 싶다) on his deathbed.

-In the Annals of the Joseon Dynasty, it is said that Yeonsan cared for Lady Shin, or that he took care of her and her relatives.
+In the Annals of the Joseon Dynasty, it is said that Yeonsangun cared for Lady Shin, or that he took care of her and her relatives.
 There are records that there were many children of the two of them.
 On the day of his sudden death, Lady Shin was the only person who was able to stop Yeonsangun from running amok, and Yeonsangun turned around without harming her.

 In 1512 (7th year of King Jungjong's reign) Queen Shin suggested that the tomb of her husband, Yeonsangun, be moved to Haechon, Yangju.
 This was permitted by King Jungjong.

-In 1521, when the house of her family collapsed, due to heavy rain, King Jungjong gifted her the house of Ahn Cheo-gyeom.
+In 1521, when the house of her family collapsed, due to heavy rain, King Jungjong gifted her the house of An Cheo-gyeom.

 The deposed Queen Shin outlived her husband by 31 years and died at the age of 60 on 16 May 1537.
-She is interred beside Yeonsan's.
-Her tombstone states her name as Princess Consort Geochang of the Geochang Shin clan.
+She is interred beside Yeonsangun.
+Her tombstone states her name as Princess Consort Geochang.

 Gu Eom (son of Queen Shin's only daughter Princess Hwisin) held the ancestral rites for Queen Shin and King Yeonsangun.
-After Gu died, his adoptive grandson, Yi Ahn-nul, inherited the position.
+After Gu died, his adoptive grandson, Yi An-nul, inherited the position.